thomaspaysac/thomaspaysac/README.md

 ## Hi, I'm Thomas! :wave:
-**I'm a fullstack developer, and when I don't work or code my main hobbies include music, books and video games.**
+**I'm a fullstack developer, and when I don't code my main hobbies include music, books and video games.**

 You can [find me on LinkedIn](https://www.linkedin.com/in/thomas-paysac-5a2713254/).